obetomuniz/minasdev.org/README.md

 ### How Contribute? ###

-First install the dependencies with:
+First install the dependencies inside of `dev/` folder with command:

     npm install

 ### Development ###

-To develop, just run the command:
+To develop, simply run the following command inside the folder `dev/`:

     grunt